premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-49. What is the significance of Test Plan?
+49. What is the significance of the Test Plan?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)